Hong Kong police criticised over failure to stop attacks on protesters

 Forty-five people were injured in the violence at the station, with one in critical condition, according to hospital authorities.

-A senior district police commander, Yau Nai-keung, said an initial police patrol had to wait reinforcements given a situation involving more than 100 people.

-Yau told reporters the police had not made any arrests at the station or during a follow-up search of a nearby village, but were investigating.
+“We will pursue at all costs to bring the offenders to justice,” he told reporters, while pledging to restore public confidence in the police force.

+Asked by a reporter if police had colluded with triads at the station, Lo said the force had no links to triads.

-Witnesses saw groups of men in white with poles and bamboo staves at the village but Yau said police saw no weapons when they arrived.
-Following some questioning of the men, they were allowed to leave, he told reporters.
+Witnesses saw groups of men in white with poles and bamboo staves at a nearby village but police later found no weapons and allowed the men to leave without making any arrests.

-“We can’t say you have a problem because you are dressed in white and we have to arrest you.
-We will treat them fairly no matter which camp they are in,” Yau said.
+“We can’t say you have a problem because you are dressed in white and we have to arrest you,” said Yau Nai-keung, an assistant police commander in the area.

+“We will treat them fairly no matter which camp they are in,” Yau said.

+Some banks and shops in the area closed early on Monday amid fears of more trouble.

 Hong Kong’s anti-triad police units in 2014 investigated the role of triad gangs attacking protesters during the pro-democracy demonstrations that shut down parts of the city for 79 days that year.